pantheon-systems/documentation/source/_docs/free-https.md

 ---
-title: Early Access: Free HTTPS
+title: Early Access: Free and Automated HTTPS
 earlyaccess: true
-description: Upgrade to Free HTTPS
+description: Upgrade to Free and Automated HTTPS
 ---
 ## Eligible Sites
 * Sites on a Professional plan with HTTPS enabled and DNS for all domains routed to $30/month load balancer